2019, Vol. 5 Issue 3, Part C

 Pages: 167-171 | 874 Views 35 Downloads

 How to cite this article:

-Randhya, Velmurugan N and Karthik L. Comparative evaluation of the regional micro push-out bond strength of pre-fabricated resin post system using various self-etch adhesive systems: An in vitro study.
-International Journal of Applied Dental Sciences.
-2019; 5(3): 167-171.
+Randhya, Velmurugan N, Karthik L. Comparative evaluation of the regional micro push-out bond strength of pre-fabricated resin post system using various self-etch adhesive systems: An in vitro study.
+Int J Appl Dent Sci 2019;5(3):167-171.